How to Create a System Restore Point in Windows 10 Easily? [2 Ways]

 How to create a system restore point in Windows 10?

-Steps to create a system restore point in Windows 10
+1. How to create a system restore point in Windows 10?

 Step 1.
 Open the System Properties window.
-Two ways to make it
+Two ways to do it.

 Right-click My Computer/This PC > click Properties > click System protection on the pop-up window.